 - Craving for additional sweet foods

 Personally, I feel the benefits of using sugar alcohols outweigh any potential side effects.
-When faced between having a piece of sugar-free candy or an all-out binge on eating junk food, I choose the former hands-down.
+When faced with having a piece of sugar-free candy or an all-out binge on eating junk food, I choose the former hands-down.
 I feel these discoveries have helped me to lose 140 pounds, and maintain that weight loss for six years.
 Take THAT, keto police!

 *Reference: I chose to highlight foods in this article that contained a minimum of 1 gram of either soluble or insoluble amounts of fiber for a reasonable serving size.
 This is not an exhaustive list of qualifying foods.
 The calculations are provided as a courtesy and all attempts to be as accurate as possible were made through my research; however, please feel free to make your own calculations for accuracy.
 This information is for educational purposes only; note these calculations refer to only fiber count and not carb count/net carb count.

 Participants of the Amazon Kindle Unlimited Program can read Stephanie Laska’s DIRTY, LAZY, KETO Fast Food Guide, FOR FREE!

 As an Amazon Associate I earn from qualifying purchases.